 My friend Kristian and I cycled across Canada in summer 2017.
 Vancouver to St John’s.
 The usual.

-I never felt ready enough for the line we were drawing on the map, nor the accompanying lines on the elevation profile.
+I never felt anywhere near ready for the line we were drawing on the map, nor for the accompanying lines on the elevation profile.
 Kristian’s detailed training schedule was held back by injury (“you should be OK to ride 12 miles soon!”, his physio told him a few weeks before we set off).
 Mine never existed.
 I entrusted my physical well-being to a gung-ho sense of adventure, and my future self to an exciting array of aches and twinges.

 Our only planned training was a 25-mile jolly in the Peak District, whose rugged landscape we felt would best match Canada.
 What actually took place was a nightmare, aborted after 12 miles as my gears disintegrated, whistled, and refused to do what they were told, dropping five or six at a time at random intervals and requiring manual reset.

 We exchanged a grim look at the side of the road, silently wondering what we’d got ourselves into, before being picked up from a petrol station.
 Our disgraced bikes spent the night locked to a fence.

 So, there was some apprehension at the start of the ride.
 Further whistling and bad behaviour from my gears on the second morning didn’t help my confidence, although a healthy glug of motor oil all over the mechanism did put the problem permanently to bed.
 Then a 15-mile hill out of Hope, B.C., also on the second day, nearly broke both of us.
 My first lingering memory of the trip was stopping in the hard shoulder half way up the hill, sweaty, greasy, and tired, cramming peanuts into myself despite being uncomfortably full already, just to squeeze a bit more energy into my pathetic muscles.